 In May 2005, our former Chief Medical Officer filed a complaint against us in the California Superior Court, County of Los Angeles, Wayman Wendell Cheatham, M.D. v.
 MannKind Corporation, Case No. BC333845.
 The complaint alleges causes of action for wrongful termination in violation of public policy, breach of contract and retaliation in connection with our termination of Dr. Cheatham's employment.
 In the complaint, Dr. Cheatham seeks compensatory, punitive and exemplary damages in excess of \$2.0 million, as well as reimbursement of attorneys' fees.
-In June 2005, we answered the complaint, generally denying each of Dr. Cheatham's allegations and asserting various defenses.
-We believe the allegations in the complaint are without merit and intend to vigorously defend against them.
+In June 2005, we answered the complaint, Br.
+Cheatham seeks compensatory, punitive and exemplary damages in excess of \$2.0 million, as well as reimbursement of are without merit and intend to vigorously defend against them.
 We also filed a cross-complaint against Dr. Cheatham, alleging claims for libel per se, trade libel, breach of contract, breach of the implied covenant of good faith and fair dealing and breach of the duty of loyalty.
 The libel claims allege that Dr. Cheatham made certain false and malicious statements about us in a letter to the FDA with regard to a request by us to hold a meeting with the FDA.
 The remaining causes of action in the cross-complaint arise out of our allegations that Dr. Cheatham had an undisclosed consulting relationship with a competitor during his employment with us, in violation of our agreement.
-In July 2005, Dr. Cheatham filed a demurrer and motion to strike our cross-complaint under California's anti-SLAPP statute.
-In September 2005, the California Superior Court overruled Dr. Cheatham's demurrer and denied his motion to strike our cross-complaint.
+In July 2005, Dr. Cheatham filed a demurrer and motion to strike our cross-complaint.
 Dr. Cheatham then filed a notice of appeal of the Court's ruling denying his motion to strike.
-In November 2005, Dr. Cheatham appealed the Court's ruling denying his motion to strike.
 In July 2006, we filed a motion for summary judgment, or in the alternative, for summary adjudication, requesting dismissal before trial of Dr. Cheatham's claims against us.
 In October 2006, the Superior Court denied the motion.
 In December 2006, the Court of Appeal affirmed in part and reversed in part the Superior Court's order denying Dr. Cheatham's motion to strike.
-Subsequently, Dr. Cheatham filed a notice of dismissal of the retaliation cause of action, and we filed a notice of dismissal of the remaining claims under the cross-complaint.
-This case is scheduled for trial to commence on April 30, 2007.
-We believe that the ultimate resolution of this matter will not have a material impact on our financial position or results of operations.
+Subsequently, Dr. Cheatham filed a notice of dismissal of the retaliation cause of act